-Kevin J. Krizek is Professor of Transport in the Programs of Environmental Design and Environment Studies at the University of Colorado Boulder.
-He is a 2013-14 fellow of the Leopold Leadership Program and was awarded a 2014 U.S.-Italy Fulbright Scholarship.
-Krizek also serves as the visiting professor of “Cycling in Changing Urban Regions” at Radboud University in the Netherlands.
+Kevin J. Krizek is Professor and Director of the Environmental Design Program at the University of Colorado Boulder.
+He was a 2013-14 fellow of the Leopold Leadership Program and was awarded a 2014 U.S.-Italy Fulbright Scholarship focusing on sustainable transport.
+From 2015-2017 Krizek will serve as the visiting professor of “Cycling in Changing Urban Regions” in the Nijmegen School of Management at Radboud University in the Netherlands.

-Krizek was Director of the PhD Program in Design and Planning in the College of Architecture and Planning from 2007-2012.
-He is founding co-editor of the Journal of Transport and Land Use and chaired the inaugural World Symposium on Transport and Land Use Research (2011).
+Prior current appointments, Professor Krizek was Director of the PhD Program in Design and Planning in the College of Architecture and Planning from 2007-2012.
+He was founding co-editor of the Journal of Transport and Land Use and chaired the inaugural World Symposium on Transport and Land Use Research (2011).
 From 2006-2012, he was chair of the Transportation Research Board Committee on Telecommunications and Travel (a division of the National Research Council).
-Prior to moving to Colorado, he was an Associate Professor at the Humphrey Institute of Public Affairs at the University of Minnesota.
+Before to moving to Colorado, he was an Associate Professor at the Humphrey Institute of Public Affairs at the University of Minnesota.